2018 Bethesda Premier Cup Rules

 A. The U10 and U9 divisions will play 7v7; U11 and U12 will play 9 v 9; all other age groups will play 11v11

 B. A game may not start with fewer than seven properly uniformed players on each team.
 Once started, games may not continue with fewer than seven players per team.
 If a game cannot start or is stopped because a team has fewer than seven players, that team shall forfeit the game.
-A team shall have a 10 minute grace period from scheduled starting time before a forfeit is declared.
-Note: U9, U10, U11, & U12 division games cannot start or continue with less than six players.
+A team shall have a 10-minute grace period from scheduled starting time before a forfeit is declared.
+Note: U9, U10, U11 and U12 division games cannot start or continue with less than six players.

 D. If a team is the cause for termination of a game, that team will be considered to have forfeited that game.

 E. Teams that have forfeited a game may not advance beyond the preliminary rounds without the approval of the tournament director.